Home | Liz Brown LLC - Emotional Support for Dementia Families

 Those things matter.

-The grief that begins at diagnosis.
+The grief that begins while your person is still here.

 You didn’t expect this

-It changes the emotional landscape of your life.
+Dementia changes more than routines.
+It changes the emotional shape of your life.

-If you feel overwhelmed, emotionally worn down, or unsure how to hold all of this, nothing is wrong with you.
+If you feel overwhelmed, worn down, or unsure how to hold all of this, nothing is wrong with you.

-Why this space exists
+Why this work exists

 I’m Liz Brown.